myabc/myabc.github.com/_posts/2012-4-2-crowd-control.markdown

 ### A final note

 I cut my Ruby teeth on [Merb], a spectacularly engineered Ruby MVC Framework.
 I use [Bundler] constantly.
-I've played with [Janus] and [Thor].
+I have played with [Janus] and [Thor].
 I am currently building products with Rails 3 and [ember.js].
 I am a great fan of Yehuda's work, and enormously grateful for the contribution that he has made to open-source.
 His work has enriched the Ruby community.

 I also do not doubt the quality of his work.
 I'd be happy if I were half the programmer Yehuda is.
 Some have said he has made Rails 3 overly complex.
 For my needs at least, Yehuda made Rails 3 viable.

 Do I doubt we need something like rails.app?
 At the beginning, I wasn't sure of the need, but I'll admit, my mind has been changed on the point by the discussion on Twitter.

 Yehuda deserves respect, and deserves to be paid a decent rate.
-But I hope I've summed up some of the issues with this approach.
+But I hope I have summed up some of the issues with this approach.
 If the community is taking on the role of investor, then we must be more demanding.
 Yehuda is proposing a new model of funding open-source, and it is entirely right to criticise this process, in order to refine it.

 _As a footnote: this whole issue reminded me that the folks at Travis were due a little contribution from me.
 I was in the middle of an internal launch back when the crowd-sourcing started (read – living under a rock) and so it passed me by.
 I'd encourage you to support an open-source project out there!
 Be it with cash donations or patches._